livemixlove/outtracker/README.md

 ### `npm install`

-After intall, to start the application, run:
+To start the application, run:

 ### `npm start`

-Installs and runs the app in the development mode.<br>
+This runs the app in the development mode.<br>
 Open [http://localhost:3050](http://localhost:3050) to view it in the browser.

 ### `npm test`